Copyright © 2002 jsd

 The use of the world “simultaneity" causes some people to wonder whether such a statement could be relativistically correct.
 Well, it turns out that the local conservation law is 100% kosher, relativistically and otherwise.
 We get into trouble with relativity when we talk about simultaneity at a distance, but since the changes here are adjacent (zero distance) there is no problem with simultaneity.

 Our local conservation law is much more useful than the corresponding non-local conservation law would be, for the following reason: suppose I were to observe that some energy has vanished from my laboratory.
 It would do me no good to have a global law that asserts that a corresponding amount of energy has appeared “somewhere” else in the universe.
-There is no way of checking that assertion, so I would not know and not care whether energy was being globally conserved.1 See reference 1 for more on this.
+There is no way of checking that assertion, so I would not know and not care whether energy was being globally conserved.
+Also there is no way to reconcile a non-local law with the requirements of special relativity.1 See reference 1 for more on this.

 An ordinary box in D=3 space has six faces.
 We can call them the ± X faces, the ± Y faces, and the ± Z faces.
 In D=4 spacetime, the corresponding object has eight faces.
 It has two ± T faces in addition to the six spatial faces.

 Now let’s draw some spacetime diagrams.
 For simplicity we will conceal the Y and Z dimensions, and portray only the ± T and ± X faces of the box.

 Here is the world-line of a stationary parcel of energy sitting at the location of our box.
 The world-line enters on the −T face and exits on the +T face:

 | | | ++++|++++++ t=1 + | + + | + + | + + | + ++++|++++++ t=0 | | | <-- world-line